adamqqqplay/dota2ai/ReadMe.txt

 10. Improved use of all blink ability.
 11. AI's hero selection time will be delayed by 10 seconds.
-12. A slight increase in script performance.
+12. A slight increase in script performance. v1.1g(2017.6.27)
+1. Improved AI to be more cautious when they into the side shop.
+2. Improved the purchase of anti-invisible item.
+3. Huskar, chaos knight now will build armlet.
+4. AI will buy gems in the later game.
+5. Most heroes will not waste skills when enemy has immune buff such as abaddon's borrowed time, winter wyvern's winters curse, Linken's Sphere.
+6. Improved dazzle's ability 1 to save magic.
+7. Improved qop's ability 1 to reduce the tower diving.
+8. Improved winter wyvern's ability 3 to avoid interference with teammates to kill, and in more cases to help teammates in the non-combat state to restore life.
+9. Temporarily removed the signal when using shrine.
+Now the program uses the GPLv3 open source protocol license, the use of the source code should follow the agreement.

 天梯匹配模拟器 AI v1.1